MicrosoftDocs/MIMDocs/MIMDocs/preparing-domain.md

 >[!div class="step-by-step"]
 [Windows Server 2012 R2 »](prepare-server-ws2012r2.md)

-Microsoft Identity Manger (MIM) works with your Active Directory (AD) domain.
+Microsoft Identity Manager (MIM) works with your Active Directory (AD) domain.
 You should already have AD installed, and make sure you have a domain controller in your environment for a domain that you are able to administer.

 This article walks you through the steps to prepare your domain to work alongside MIM.